Marshals (TV series): Casting

-Grimes will reprise his role as Kayce Dutton.
-He was initially approached about the spin-off just four months after production on the final season of Yellowstone wrapped, and was initially unsure about it being centered around his character, believing that his arc had been satisfactorily wrapped up.
+Grimes reprises his role as Kayce Dutton while his character's wife Monica Long Dutton (Kelsey Asbille) dies off-screen between the end of Yellowstone and the start of Marshals.
+Grimes was initially approached about the spin-off just four months after production on the final season of Yellowstone wrapped, and was initially unsure about it being centered around his character, believing that his arc had been satisfactorily wrapped up.
 He ultimately decided to proceed once he heard the pitch.
-Also returning from Yellowstone, Gil Birmingham, Mo Brings Plenty, and Brecken Merrill were added as series regulars to play Thomas Rainwater, Mo, and Tate Dutton, respectively.
-Cast members new to the franchise include Arielle Kebbel, portraying Belle, Ash Santos, playing Andrea, and Tatanka Means, as Miles, all in regular roles.
-Logan Marshall-Green rounded out the main cast as Pete Calvin.
-Additionally, Brett Cullen was cast in a recurring role as Harry Gifford.
+Also returning from Yellowstone, Brecken Merrill, Mo Brings Plenty, and Gil Birmingham, were added as series regulars to portray Tate Dutton, Mo, and Thomas Rainwater, respectively.
+Cast members new to the franchise include Logan Marshall-Green as Pete Calvin, Arielle Kebbel as Belle, Ash Santos as Andrea, and Tatanka Means as Miles, all in regular roles.
+Additionally, Brett Cullen and Ellyn Jameson were cast in recurring roles as Harry Gifford and Dolly Weaver respectively.
+In April 2026, it was reported that Riley Green was cast in a recurring capacity, making his acting debut.
+Rudy Ramos also reprised his role from Yellowstone in the sixth episode, guest starring as Felix Long.
+For the second season, Yellowstone cast member Jefferson White joined the recurring cast as his character Jimmy Hurdstrom.

 Filming

-Principal photography of the series began in late 2025, taking place in Summit County, Utah, with million designated for production.
+Principal photography of the series began in mid-2025, taking place in Summit County, Utah, with million designated for production.
 Yellowstone also filmed its first three seasons in the same location, before its production was moved to Montana ahead of season four due to a lack of tax incentives that were subsequently increased due to the state losing production of that series.
+The first season, consisting of thirteen episodes, concluded filming that December.

+Music

+Brian Tyler and Breton Vivian, who worked on the previous Yellowstone series, composed Marshals.
+Milan Records has released the soundtrack.

 Broadcast

-Y: Marshals is set to begin airing on March 1, 2026 as a mid-season replacement on CBS.
-It has been scheduled for Sunday's at 8:00 p.m.
-ET and will be the first series in the franchise to debut on a linear network.
-Paramount Global Content Distribution will handle the show's distribution rights.
+Marshals started airing on March 1, 2026, as a mid-season replacement on CBS.
+It is scheduled for Sundays at 8:00 p.m.
+ET and it is the first series in the franchise to debut on a linear network.
+Paramount Global Content Distribution handles the show's distribution rights.
+The first-season finale aired on May 24, 2026.
+The second season is slated to premiere on October 4, 2026.